marmendo/dockermonster/README.md

 **STEP 2 - Create OSE Project**

-- Clone this repository or upload the Dockerfile and
+- Clone this repository or upload the Dockerfile and ticket-monster.war to your own git repository named dockermonster
 - Enter the demobuilder VM, open a terminal an run `oc login...`
 - Create a new app running the following command

-   `$ oc new-app git://github.com/marmendo/dockermonster`
+   `$ oc new-app git://github.com/marmendo/dockermonster`  (Or use your own repository)

-   After some seconds it will launch a builder
+   Open the the project on the OpenShift web console After some seconds it will launch a builder
-   Once the builder finished you must create the route
+   Once the builder finished you must create the route from the command line (you can do this from the web console too)

    `$ oc expose service/dockermonster -l name=dockermonster`